 JVM Crash Guard

-If you plan to enable JVM Crash Guard, see JVM Crash Guard for information on additional permissions that are required.
+If you plan to enable JVM Crash Guard, see JVM Crash Guard for additional required permissions.